go-go-golems/clay/pkg/doc/topics/01-repositories.md

 - Load new commands when files are created or modified
 - Remove commands when files are deleted
 - Update the repository's command tree accordingly
+- Efficiently watch individual files by monitoring their parent directories
+- Only trigger on events for specifically watched files when monitoring individual files

 ### Custom Watch Callbacks